Merck Manual

 X-rays with a radiopaque contrast agent

-Plain x-rays can be done after a radiopaque contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more (sometimes inaccurately called dye) is given, usually by injection into a vein, by mouth, or injected through a tube into the rectum.
+X-rays can be done after a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more (sometimes inaccurately called dye) is given, usually by injection into a vein, by mouth, or injected through a tube into the rectum.
 The radiopaque contrast agent makes the tissue or structure being imaged appear more radiopaque (whiter) than surrounding tissues, so that it can be better seen on an x-ray.

 Before x-rays of the gastrointestinal tract, people may be asked to swallow barium or gastrografin (which are radiopaque contrast agents) in a liquid or food.
 The x-rays then show the esophagus, stomach, and small intestine outlined by the barium or gastrografin.
 Or, an examiner may inject barium through a tube inserted into the anus (barium enema), then carefully pump air into the lower part of the intestine (colon) to expand it.
 Barium makes ulcers, tumors, blockages, polyps, and diverticulitis easier to detect.
 A barium enema may cause mild to moderate crampy pain and an urge to defecate.